Crownpeak/Search-G2/README.md

 ## Realtime Indexing

-CrownPeak Search's Realtime Indexing enhances the existing search platform by providing a direct connection between the CrownPeak CMS & CrownPeak Search.
-With this enhancement, customers & partners can build Assets within the CrownPeak CMS for delivery directly to CrownPeak Search upon publication.
+CrownPeak Search's Realtime Indexing provides a direct connection between the CrownPeak CMS & CrownPeak Search.
+This enables you to build Assets within the CrownPeak CMS for delivery directly to CrownPeak Search upon publication.

-A number of use-cases where Realtime Indexing would prove advantageous:
+Realtime Indexing provides the following advantages:

-* Time-critical publications where website crawling is too infrequent for CrownPeak Search update.
+* Time-critical publications where traditional website crawling is too infrequent for content updates.
 * Storing and returning items that otherwise don't need pages that are published to the delivery environment (e.g. office locations when taking advantage of CrownPeak Search's geo-location capability).
 * Indexing & querying protected content that cannot be deployed to the delivery environment for security reasons.
 * Choosing not to use site crawling at all.